agda/agda-stdlib/paper/paper.md

 # Funding and conflicts of interest

 The authors have no conflicts of interest.
-Some contributations were enabled by funding for related projects:
+Some contributions were enabled by funding for related projects:

 - Jason Z. S. Hu: funded Master's/PhD.